 CODE OF CIVIL PROCEDURE IN POLAND

 If you need to serve legal documents in Poland, there is no easier way to do so than to hire an international private Poland process service agency like Undisputed Legal.
-According to Polish law, the service of documents must be carried out in accordance with certain rules and procedures.
-Failure to comply with these rules could result in the documents being deemed invalid, which could seriously affect your legal case.
+According to Polish law, the service of documents must be carried out by specific rules and procedures.
+Failure to comply with these rules could result in the papers being deemed invalid, which could seriously affect your legal case.
 At Undisputed Legal, we ensure that your documents are cared for and adhere to local and international requirements.
+Click here for information on How The Central Authority Works in Poland.

 JURISDICTION IN POLAND